jodurpar/GraphQlTest/GraphQlTest/README.md

 #examples

+There are two utils functions

+  - UseThisFunction(name: "CalculateCustomerPrice") : Returns all stored procedures that uses function or stored procedures

+  - TableAcesses : Return all stored procedures that access a table.
+You an query ba all access or select "all, insert, update or delete", default is all. (you must exclude any of theese by add exclamation first character (!update)

 In Query bodys you can include all data needes, this is onle one example.
 The complete list of data can yo see in docs section in the playground (upper-right corner)